CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Add a new SSL key to the requesting user's account.
+Add a new SSL key to the requesting user\'s account.

 **Parameters**

 ------------------------------------------------------------------------

 **key** (*String*): Required.
-An SSL key should be provided in the request payload as form data with the name 'key':
+An SSL key should be provided in the request payload as form data with the name \'key\':

-> key: "key data"
+> key: \"key data\"

 -   `key data`: The contents of a pem file.